glassbead0/hanabi-conventions/Reference.md

   * Misplaying a card **does not count** as ending the *Early Game*.
   * Discarding known trash **does not count** as ending the *Early Game*.
   * Doing special discards that "transfer" cards to other players **does not count** as ending the *Early Game*.
-* In order to squeeze as much value out of the conventions as possible, we have some extra rules about "extinguishing" every possible clue:
-  * Extinguishing every clue **does** include *5 Stalling*, but it is only mandatory for the team to collectively perform one *5 Stall*.
-If one *5 Stall* clue has already been given and there is another *5 Stall* clue available, players are allowed (but not required) to clue it.
-  * Extinguishing every clue **does not** include cluing something in the hand of the player who came directly before.
-This is because the player who came before did not see anything for the next player to do, and is therefore giving them "permission" to discard.
-In this situation, cluing is optional; players can choose to either clue the previous hand or discard at their discretion.
-  * Extinguishing every clue **does not** include cluing cards that will be almost certainly be *Order Chop Moved* by an upcoming player who already has two or more 1's clued in their hand. (*Order Chop Moves* are an advanced move that is covered later.)

 ### 5 Stalls (Intermediate Section)

 * As mentioned in the beginner document, *5 Stalls* are when a player clues an off-chop 5 purely because they want (or need) to give a stall clue.
 * *5 Stalls* are usually done in the *Early Game*, but they can also be done in the *Mid-Game* if a player is in a special situation where they are not allowed to discard.
-* *5 Stalls* are only allowed if there is nothing else to do.
-(If a player does have something else to do, then it is not a *5 Stall* at all, and is either a *5's Chop Move* or a *5 Pull*, which are advanced moves that are covered later.)
-  * However, as an exception, players are also allowed to *5 Stall* if there is **only one** *Play Clue* remaining and it would touch a card on *Finesse Position*.
-(We refer to this as the *Finesse Position Exception*.)
-  * The *Finesse Position Exception* also applies if the same card is in multiple *Finesse Positions* and there is nothing else to do.
-  * The *Finesse Position Exception* applies for **all** situations in which players are allowed to *5 Stall*.
 * *5 Stalls* **cannot** be given if there are any playable 5's.
 In this situation, a number 5 clue would just look like a *Play Clue* on the 5.
 * *5 Stalls* **must** be given to the 5 that is closest to chop.
 For example, in a 3-player game:
-  * It is the *Early Game*.
-The only thing left for Alice to do is to clue an off-chop 5.
-  * Bob has two playable 1's on slots 1 and 2.
-He has a 5 on slot 4.
-Bob's 5 is therefore one-away from chop.
-  * Cathy has nothing clued in her hand.
-She has a 5 on slot 3.
-Cathy's 5 is therefore two-away from chop.
-  * Alice must clue number 5 to Bob as a *5 Stall* since his 5 is closer to chop (even though Bob has two playable cards).

 ### The Chop Move